jianxunbak/Assignment-3.5/lesson.md

 - `String location` - location of vending machine
 - `double earnings` - total earnings of machine
 - `double balance` - how much money user has inserted

+It should have a constructor that takes the location as a parameter and initializes the earnings and balance to 0.

 Methods: